Oklahoma lawmaker to propose bill that classifies violence against police officers as a hate crime

-An Oklahoma state senator announced that he will file a bill to reclassify crimes targeting police, first responders and the military as hate crimes.
+An Oklahoma state senator plans to file a bill to reclassify crimes targeting police, first responders and military personnel as hate crimes, he announced Wednesday.

-Sen. Casey Murdock, R-Felt, said in a news release Tuesday the planned bill will deem "any targeted assault or threat to a law enforcement officer, first responder, national guardsman or military service member" a hate crime.
+Sen. Casey Murdock, R-Felt, said in a news release that the planned bill would deem "any targeted assault or threat to a law enforcement officer, first responder, national guardsman or military service member" a hate crime.

+Johnson died after being shot, and Zarkeshan is recovering after being critically injured.
+Both deputies reportedly are recovering as the search for the California shooter continues.

-Tulsa police released dashboard and body-worn camera footage Monday of the June 29 east Tulsa traffic stop where Johnson and Officer Aurash Zarkeshan were shot.
+Tulsa police released dashboard and body-worn camera footage Monday of the June 29 east Tulsa traffic stop where Johnson and Zarkeshan were shot.
 Police arrested David Ware later that morning after a manhunt and eventually arrested Matthew Hall, who prosecutors have charged as an accessory.
-Ware has pleaded not guilty and his case is expected to go to trial.
+Ware has pleaded not guilty, and his case is expected to go to trial.

-Another man, Jakob Garland, was indicted in federal court Tuesday on complaints he reportedly traded the gun used in the shooting to Ware in exchange for heroin.
+Another man, Jakob Garland, was indicted in federal court Tuesday on complaints alleging that he traded the gun used in the shooting to Ware in exchange for heroin.

-“After the events this weekend in California — and the terrible attack on our police officers in Tulsa earlier this summer — it’s more important than ever to protect our law enforcement officers and the individuals putting their lives on the line to protect our safety,” Murdock said in a release.
+“After the events this weekend in California — and the terrible attack on our police officers in Tulsa earlier this summer — it’s more important than ever to protect our law enforcement officers and the individuals putting their lives on the line to protect our safety,” Murdock said.

-A hate crime in Oklahoma is a misdemeanor on first offense punishable by up to a year in the county jail and $1,000 fine, according to state statute.
-Subsequent offenses felonies punishable by up to 10 years in prison and a fine of $10,000.
+A hate crime in Oklahoma is a misdemeanor on first offense punishable by up to a year in the county jail and a $1,000 fine.
+Subsequent offenses are felonies punishable by up to 10 years in prison and a $10,000 fine.

+The Tulsa City Council approved a hate crimes ordinance Wednesday that is similar to the state law but adds four additional protected classes: gender, sexual orientation, gender identity and gender expression.

+The ordinance would apply only to misdemeanor crimes such as assault and battery, vandalizing or destroying personal property, and threatening such actions.

 July gallery: Memorial service for Tulsa Police Sgt.
 Craig Johnson